cfpb/sbl-frontend/README.md

 - `yarn format` - format all files with Prettier.
 - `yarn lint` - runs TypeScript, ESLint and Stylelint.
 - `yarn validate` - runs `lint`, `test:ci` and `test:e2e:ci`.

+## Dev Tools

+The following commands can be used from the browser console when in a dev environment:

+- `logout()` - logs the current user out of Keycloak
+- `toggleRouting()` - toggles routing logic on/off to allow a dev to view any page despite being logged out or having incorrect user profile data
+- `setIsRoutingEnabled(true|false)` - sets routing logic on/off via a boolean parameter to allow a dev to view any page despite being logged out or having incorrect user profile data